 We Are Undefeatable: Winnie’s Story

-by Laura Rudland Uncategorised
+by Uncategorised

 We were fortunate to visit Avon Riding Centre last week to meet Winnie, an ambassador for the centre.
 She has Cerebral Palsy, which has led to the tightening of all of her muscles and tendons.
 This condition makes it difficult to move and results in a lack of range of movement.
 Winnie joined the riding centre back in 2017 having always had an interest in horses.
 Winnie is currently in a wheelchair after a sharp health decline around the same time that the pandemic hit.